Skip to main content

 Overview

-This document describes the Auditor Service, a software service designed to record and report on security-relevant events within an application.
-This service utilizes the winston library for logging and provides a flexible way to capture and format audit events.
+This document describes the Auditor Service, a core service designed to record and report on security-relevant events within an application.
+By default, this service utilizes the rootLogger core service for logging.

 Key Features